JhinQaQ/ANN/README.md

 # sLM - Simple Language Model Chat

-A lightweight web-based chat interface for language models using the MLC-AI/Web-LLM framework.
+A lightweight web-based inference for LLMs using the MLC-AI/Web-LLM framework.

 ## Features